In this What is Value? series (start reading here), let’s explore Scrum, Scaling Agile, Lean & Scaled Agile Framework.

 We now have a set of core values from the manifesto and from XP.
 Let’s see what values we can derive from Scrum.

 Scrum doesn’t list a set of values or principles.
 Scrum does have three pillars which form a cycle that is repeated throughout the process on small and larger cycles.
 These pillars are:

 We can add these principles to our list:

 26. We value the ability to improve ourselves, our process, our relationships and our code in iterative cycles

 Scrum does have some implicit values such as:

 27. Commitment to deliver what we say we will deliver

 I am sure there are others too.

-We have now covered the core Agile values from methodologies that focus on a single team as well as the manifesto.
-Once we leave the team and focus more of the organisation we will see that the frameworks start to focus on how to deliver that value, rather than defining more items of value.
-For example, Lean talks about optimising the whole rather than individual parts.
+We have now covered the core agile values from methodologies that focus on a single team as well as the manifesto.
+Once we leave the team and focus on more of the organisation, we will see that the frameworks start to focus on how to deliver that value.
+Rather than defining more items of value.
+For example, Lean talks about optimising the whole, rather than individual parts.
 This is a way to derive more efficiency to bring core values faster to the customer.
-It is not a value as such, more a principal for delivering value.
+It is not a value as such, but more a principal for delivering value.

 28. We value delivery of value in the fastest possible time frame.